OratorMurambiwa/AI-Powered-Stroke-System/README.md

 Logs: Consider adding explicit logging handlers for production or debugging.

+---
 ## 18. 📄 License / Disclaimer
-This repository is provided “as is” for educational and prototyping purposes only.
+This repository is provided "as is" for educational and prototyping purposes only.
 Not medical advice.
 Always follow institutional protocols and consult qualified clinicians.

 ---
 ## Quick Start Recap